Tsskyx/GoogolScript/README.md

 ## Instructions

 For now, only a REPL that echoes literals is implemented.
-To run it, run googolscript.py.
+To run it, run the file googolscript.py inside the repl folder.

 For documentation, simply read the source code, it's fairly basic for now.